jorabin/KeePassJava2/readme.md

 Aside from the JRE the API depends on Bouncy Castle (license https://www.bouncycastle.org/licence.html) and Google Guava (license https://github.com/google/guava/blob/master/COPYING).
-It also depends on Junit for tests.
+It also depends on SLF4J and Junit for tests.

 ## Build